bonsai-rx/machinelearning-examples/examples/PointProcessDecoder/DecodePositionFromHippocampusClusterless/README.md

 #### Load Data

-The `LoadData` group node contains nodes for loading the data and converting them to `Tensor` objects which are used by the model.
-The `MatrixReader` nodes load in the binary data files into `Mat` objects.
+The `LoadData` group contains operators for loading the data and converting them to `Tensor` objects which are used by the model.
+The `MatrixReader` operators load in the binary data files into `Mat` objects.
 These objects are then converted to `Tensor` objects and subsequently processed and formatted into the correct type and shape.
 These data are then sent to the `Covariate` and `ClusterlessMarks` subjects, respectively.

 #### Encoding

 In the `Encoding` group, the `Covariate` and `ClusterlessMarks` data are batched into chunks based on the value of `EncodingBatchSize`, which is set to `100`.
 The data are then combined using `Zip` to produce a `Tuple<Tensor, Tensor>` object.
-The `Tuple<Tensor, Tensor>` object is then passed to the `Encode` node.
+The `Tuple<Tensor, Tensor>` object is then passed to the `Encode` operator.

 #### Decoding

-In the `Decoding` group, only the `ClusterlessMarks` data are passed to the `Decode` node.
+In the `Decoding` group, only the `ClusterlessMarks` data are passed to the `Decode` operator.
 The `ClusterlessMarks` are batched into chunks using the value of `DecodingBatchSize`, set to `10`.
 Notice that the `DecodingBatchSize` does not need to be the same as the `EncodingBatchSize`.
 The output of `Decode` is a `Tensor` object corresponding to the posterior distribution evaluated over the covariate range.
-The posterior tensor object is passed to the `GetDecoderData` node, which returns a `DecoderData` struct containing useful properties of the posterior.
+The posterior tensor object is passed to the `GetDecoderData` operator, which returns a `DecoderData` struct containing useful properties of the posterior.

-Both the `Covariate` position data and `MaximumAPosterioriEstimate` of the posterior are converted to `Point2d` objects and overlaid onto the `PosteriorVisualizer` using externalized `VisualizerMapping` nodes.
+Both the `Covariate` position data and `MaximumAPosterioriEstimate` of the posterior are converted to `Point2d` objects and overlaid onto the `PosteriorVisualizer` using `VisualizerMapping` operators.

 #### Demo

-To visualize the posterior output, simply open the `Decoding` node's visualizer.
+To visualize the posterior output, simply open the visualizer of the `Decoding` operator.
 This will display a posterior heatmap visualizer with the animal's `TruePosition` (green) as well as the `MaximumAPosterioriEstimate` (red) overlaid.
 You can change properties of the visualizer by right clicking the window, and selecting the `Visualizer Properties` drop down menu.

 In the example, the model's predictions at the start will be inaccurate.
 As the model encodes more data over time, it becomes increasingly better at predicting the covariate data.
 Here is how it will look after encoding 50000 data points: